MichaelMKKelly/MK-SmartBed/README.md

 I Probably would add a 2nd 3.5mm jack for a 2nd tempreture sensor to expand its connectivity

+Or I could share the grounds and integrate the tempreture probe into the cat6 chain

 There is also a chance i think of something else between now and a v2 becoming a reality that I think would be good to use to make the bed "smarter"

 This would them probably be housed inside a custom box probably 3d printed

+Something smaller would be easy to mount directly to the bed frame to keep it out the way